yesserhmidi3/ros2-learning-journey/README.md

 2. **Subscriber** – basic ROS2 Python subscriber
 3. **Publisher + Subscriber** – combination template for full-duplex communication

+I started using these templates beginning from project 4, and they made the workflow much faster and cleaner.
 Each template includes all the necessary setup and boilerplate code.
 You can copy it directly, understand each part, and then adapt it to your project’s goals.

 ---